 With the cool pop melodies of COIN and The 1975 and the funkalicious vibes of CHROMEO, Eckhardt And The House deliver one steamy, sumptuous single.
 You’ll be grooving, shimmying, and having a blast.
 But like all great dance tunes, this one is also great on a road trip playlist, preferably in a convertible with the top down so you can enjoy the cool breezes.
-Speaking of trip, Rik Elstgeest – an producer, singer, multi-instrumentalist, actor, and the man behind Eckhardt and The House – tells the tale of a young girl on a long-distance bus ride.
+Speaking of trip, Rik Elstgeest – an producer, singer, multi-instrumentalist, actor, and the man behind Eckhardt and The House – tells the tale of a young girl listening to her MP3 or phone while on a long-distance bus ride.
 Hopefully she has this song listed as one of her favorites.

 The single is out on Amsterdam-based indie label TCBYML.
 By the way, this is Elstgeest’s debut single.

 The Love-Birds – “Kiss and Tell” (San Francisco, USA)

 “There’s nothing to see” is the repeated refrain on this jangly garage pop-rock offering from San Francisco band The Love-Birds.They might think there isn’t much to see, but there is plenty to hear and feel on their “Kiss and Tell,” the lead single from their debut album, In the Lover’s Corner.